Maxim Litvinov: Aftermath of dismissal

-According to Holroyd-Doveton, Litvinov, if he had been Foreign Commissar, Litvinov would have approved the Pact.
+According to Holroyd-Doveton, Litvinov, if he had been Foreign Commissar, would have approved the Pact.
 Sheinis states when foreign correspondents first asked Litvinov about the Pact, he evaded the question, but then said: "I think this calls for a closer look, because among other things enemies of the Soviet Union ascribe to me what I never said".
-Litvinov is reported to have told Ehrenburg; "The Pact was absolutely necessary".
-He told foreign journalists:The imperialists in these two countries had done everything they could to goad Hitler’s Germany against the Soviet Union by secret deals and provocative moves.
-In the circumstances the Soviet Union could either accept German proposals for a non-aggression treaty and thus secure a period of peace in which to redouble preparations to repulse the aggressor; or turn down Germany’s proposals and let the warmongers in the Western camp push the Soviet Union into an armed conflict with Germany in unfavourable circumstances and in a setting of complete isolation.
+Litvinov is reported to have told Ehrenburg: "The Pact was absolutely necessary".
+He told foreign journalists:The imperialists in these two countries had done everything they could to goad Hitler's Germany against the Soviet Union by secret deals and provocative moves.
+In the circumstances the Soviet Union could either accept German proposals for a non-aggression treaty and thus secure a period of peace in which to redouble preparations to repulse the aggressor; or turn down Germany's proposals and let the warmongers in the Western camp push the Soviet Union into an armed conflict with Germany in unfavourable circumstances and in a setting of complete isolation.
 In this situation the Soviet Government was compelled to make the difficult choice and conclude a non-aggression treaty with Germany.
 I, too, would probably have concluded a pact with Germany although a bit differently.

-The replacement of Litvinov with Molotov significantly increased Stalin's freedom to manoeuver in foreign policy.
+Litvinov's replacement by Molotov significantly increased Stalin's freedom to manoeuver in foreign policy.
 The dismissal of Litvinov, whose Jewish background was viewed disfavorably by Nazi Germany, removed an obstacle to negotiations with Germany.
 Stalin immediately directed Molotov to "purge the ministry of Jews".
 Recalling Stalin's order, Molotov commented: "Thank God for these words!
 Jews formed an absolute majority in the leadership and among the ambassadors.
 It wasn't good."